sondoszo25/mtkdem2-targel2-part2-3/README.md

 a) http://localhost:8080/Chats :

-    1)in POST: it creates an new Chat
+    1)in POST: it creates a new Chat
     2)in GET: it gives us all the chats of the current user

 b)http://localhost:8080/Tokens : in POST it creates a jwt for the user who want to log in